 timezone.
 Remember to set the working timezone for Sollae Cloud in advance.

 It is advisable to avoid making different schedules that have time overlap during their executions.
-If you set several schedules to be taken place at a time, then the later-set schedules' execution will override the previous ones, and that may cause unexpected behaviors for your application.
+If you set several schedules to take place at a time, then the later-set schedules' execution will override the previous ones, and that may cause unexpected behaviors for your application.
 You can refer to the

 Multi-controlling for more details.